Killswitch Engage: Jones's departure, Leach's return and Disarm the Descent (2011–2015)

-In an interview with FTC, Gun Shy Assassin, Mike D'Antonio had stated that the band was currently in the works for a sixth studio album.
-D'Antonio stated, "Currently, everyone is individually writing demos for the next Killswitch Engage record.
+In an interview with FTC, Gun Shy Assassin, D'Antonio had stated that the band was currently in the works for a sixth studio album: "Currently, everyone is individually writing demos for the next Killswitch Engage record.
 There is no release date yet, but I would assume it will be out early 2012."
-Adam Dutkiewicz followed that up with a statement on the Killswitch Engage Facebook, saying "YO!
+Dutkiewicz followed that up with a statement on the Killswitch Engage Facebook, saying "YO!
 Its Adam D!
 We're about to begin writing our new record.
-Thanks to all of our fans for waiting so friggin' patiently...now let's turn on the "riff faucet" and RAGE!"
-On December 1, 2011, Mike D'Antonio posted online that Killswitch Engage should be entering the studio around February/March 2012 to record their sixth album expected around summer 2012.
+Thanks to all of our fans for waiting so friggin' patiently...now let's turn on the 'riff faucet' and RAGE!"
+On December 1, 2011, D'Antonio posted online that Killswitch Engage should be entering the studio around February/March 2012 to record their sixth album expected around summer 2012.
 He also stated that the band had eight demos finished for the new record.

-On January 4, 2012, the band announced that Howard Jones had left the band after his nine-year membership with them.
-The band did not disclose the reason for this decision out of respect for Jones, but simply thanked him for his nine years with the band and wished him well, as well as thanking the fans for their support as they began the search for a new lead singer; Jones later explained that he departed the band to manage his type 2 diabetes, which was worsened by a hectic touring lifestyle.
+On January 4, 2012, the band announced that Howard Jones had left the band.
+The band did not disclose the reason for this decision out of respect for Jones but simply thanked him for his nine years with the band and wished him well, as well as thanking the fans for their support as they began the search for a new lead singer; Jones later explained that he departed the band to manage his type 2 diabetes, which was worsened by a hectic touring lifestyle.
 Soon after the announcement of Jones's departure, rumors began that Phil Labonte of All That Remains would officially take over lead vocals due to his previous history with the band, although Labonte quickly dispelled the rumor.
 Many vocalists were considered in the search for a new one for the band.
-The band's search for a new singer concluded in February with the announcement that original lead vocalist Jesse Leach would return to the band, as the band felt that Leach's energy, as well as his overall comfort and command of both the old and new material, made him the clear choice during auditions.
+In February, the band announced that original lead vocalist Jesse Leach would return to the band, as the band felt that Leach's energy, as well as his overall comfort and command of both the old and new material, made him the clear choice during auditions.
 Following Leach's return, the band continued to the process of recording their new album and touring.
 On April 22, 2012, the band performed Leach's first show since 2002 at the New England Metal and Hardcore Fest.